brian-jordan/aws-server-tutorial/README.md

 There are multiple values that must be updated, first:
 *  `AWS.config.update({region: 'us-east-1', accessKeyId: 'string', secretAccessKey: 'string', })`
   * This code updates the AWS instance object to have the proper regions and your credentials.
 Replace the `'string'` values with the actual values you just created and downloaded.
 Now your AWS instance will be able to call on other AWS services with your credentials.
+* Update the `LogUri` field in params to have your account-number, which can be found by clicking on your username in the top right, and then 'My Account'
 ### Uploading your scripts to S3
 Before we update the rest of index.html file, let's go to S3 in our console and create a few buckets where we will be storing data for our MapReduce program.
 * Output folder: